 1. Register as a provider

 Listing your property in the Off-Campus Housing Database is straightforward and can be self-managed.
-Upon registration you will be select an email and password and with that, you will be able to list your property and make any changes as time goes on.
-All listings will be sent to Accommodation Operations and staff member will verify the information and approve the listing, which will then be made available to all users.
+Upon registration, you will select an email and password, and with that, you will be able to list your property and make any changes as time goes on.
+All listings will be sent to Accommodation Operations, and a staff member will verify the information, assess and, if acceptable, approve the listing, which will then be made available to all users.

 After registering as a provider, you can proceed to create a new listing.
 This will give you the opportunity to include information about your property, the type of room available, the location of your property and the type of student you will welcome as a tenant.